 If you’re looking for deals on the best smartphone on the market there are a few things you may need to consider.
 First off, should you buy an iPhone or an Android?
 Should you buy unlocked or on a pay-monthly plan?
 And also, how do you choose the right SIM?

 Of course, the best phones on the market will often have premium prices too.
 Samsung Galaxy phones and iPhones may seem like the top choice but if you’re on a budget there are tonnes of other powerful options out there for less-than-premium prices too (see the best Chinese phones guide below, as an example).

-We also have a round-up of the best budget Chinese phones of 2019
+We also have a round-up of the best budget Chinese phones

 Buying a secondhand or refurbished phone is another way to score a great deal, oftentimes on premium handsets like the iPhone.
 Our colleagues over at Macworld UK have looked into the best way to buy a secondhand iPhone in this guide.